Regulatory Model Numbers

 1 Power supply status LED

-Figure 6 displays PWR-1011-AC-RED AC power supply, including the power socket on the right side of the module.
-The AC power supply connects to a circuit that provides the required power, as specified by Table 4.
+The Figure 6 - PWR-1011-AC-RED AC Power Supply displays the PWR-1011-AC-RED AC power supply, including the power socket on the right side of the module.
+The AC power supply connects to a circuit providing the required power, as Table 4 - Switch Specifications (Power Draw) specified.

 Figure 6.
 PWR-1011-AC-RED AC Power Supply